Joacodef/Mammo_RAG_and_Fine-tune/src/llm_services/README.md

 ### Key Features

 -   **Standardized Interface**: It declares the abstract method `get_ner_prediction`, ensuring that every client implementation will have a consistent method for performing NER tasks.
-This allows any client to be used interchangeably by the application's RAG pipeline.
+This method is designed to accept an optional `trace` object to support observability platforms like Langfuse.

 ---